Hello, welcome to my website!

 I have to acknowledge my diagnosing physio, Anne-Florence Plante who lent me her research and encouraged me to put this website together.
 Also, a huge thanks to the contributors who wrote letters of support and allowed me to share their valuable information.

 Another reason why I made the site is that I felt Victorian injured workers needed some advocacy also.
-My experience with the Victorian Workcover Authority (VWA) has been horrific.
-From my experience, this system merely seems to exist to generate funds for itself and only adds to the pain and trauma of an injured worker.
+My experience with the Victorian Workcover Authority (VWA) and their health insurer buddies has been the most significant trauma of my experience.
+WorkSafe is a system constructed to avoid liability for work injuries – it has sadly nothing to do with helping people get better and back to work.

 A reminder that this website is a documentation of my experience and my treatment (appropriate and not!).
 No information provided on this site is a form of recommendation in any way.
 Each of us has a unique experience with chronic illness, and each has to find our way through it.